Share this post on:

 Providers show a delightful fascination with news of their friends and neighbors.

-If we wish to know what’s been happening in the local community, school, or church, they’re happy to fill us in on all the details.
+They’re happy to provide all the details if we want to know what’s been happening in the local community, school, or church.

-Providers are extremely sensitive to the feelings of others, which makes them perhaps the most sympathetic of all the types, but also leaves them somewhat self-conscious, that is, highly sensitive to what others think of them.
+Providers are extremely sensitive to the feelings of others, which makes them perhaps the most sympathetic of all the types.
+However, they are also somewhat self-conscious and susceptible to what others think of them.

 Loving and affectionate themselves, they need to be loved in return.

-Providers can be crushed by personal criticism and are happiest when given ample appreciation for themselves and the tireless service they provide to others.
+Crushed by personal criticism, Providers are happiest when given ample appreciation for themselves and the tireless service they provide to others.

 Famous Providers